← Back to Blog

 Paid biweekly?
 Two months this year have 3 paychecks instead of 2.
 See which months and how to make that extra check count.

 Most months, biweekly workers get two paychecks.
 But twice a year, a month lines up with three pay dates.
-When that happens, you receive an entire extra paycheck — money your monthly budget doesn't expect and your bills don't require.
+When that happens, you receive an entire extra paycheck.
+That's money your monthly budget doesn't expect and your bills don't require.

 This is the most underrated financial opportunity for anyone on a biweekly pay schedule, and most people blow it without even noticing.